kjhanji/odin_landing_page/README.md

 All the photo credits needed will be available below.

-Apple logo created by pixel perfect flaticon.
+<a href="https://www.flaticon.com/free-icons/brand" title="brand icons">Brand icons created by Freepik - Flaticon</a>

 Airpod Max Photo by Semeon Hrozian on Unsplash
 <a href="https://www.flaticon.com/free-icons/battery" title="battery icons">Battery icons created by Freepik - Flaticon</a>